-Quizzes are graded less than 25 points and are not available for retakes, as students can use their ISN's.
+Quizzes are graded less than 25 points and are not available for retakes, as students can use their notes.

-Homework is never graded and there is not a participation grade or extra credit.
+Homework is never graded and there are not participation grades or extra credit.

 Citizenship grades are given as overall participation and preparation and for example,

-“O” = Outstanding An outstanding citizen follows all school and class rules.
+"E" An excellent/outstanding citizen follows all school and class rules.
 He or she is respectful at all times and is an active participant in the class.
-In addition, students who receive an "O" in citizenship demonstrate kindness and respect for fellow classmates, not just adults on campus, on a daily basis.
+In addition, students who receive an "E" in citizenship demonstrate kindness and respect for fellow classmates, not just adults on campus, on a daily basis.